DiscoverDataScience.org

 Statisticians make good money, but what exactly is their job?
 What does a statistician do at work?

 The short answer is that statisticians are primarily responsible for processing numerical data so businesses and organizations can use it to make the right decisions.
+This can entail a variety of tasks, from assessing raw data to find its most salient information to projecting the probability of event outcomes.

 In contexts where high-level decisions are being made, such as in business or government, people with an understanding of statistics are necessary assets for risk-management purposes.